jonescompneurolab/SpectralEvents/README.md

 * `TFRs` - cell array with each cell containing the time-frequency response (freq-by-time-by-trial) for a given subject/session.
 * `X` - cell array with each cell containing the time-series trials for a given subject/session.

-### spectralevents_find_1
+### spectralevents_find
 ```
-specEv_struct = spectralevents_find_1(eventBand,thrFOM,tVec,fVec,TFR,classLabels)
+specEv_struct = spectralevents_find(eventBand,thrFOM,tVec,fVec,TFR,classLabels)
 ```
 Algorithm for finding and calculating spectral events on a trial-by-trial basis of of a single subject/session.
-As the primary event detection method in Shin et al. eLife 2017, events are found as follows:
-1. Retrieve all local maxima in TFR using imregionalmax
-2. Pick out maxima above threshold and within the frequency band of interest
-3. Identify and organize event features
+Uses one of three methods before further analyzing and organizing event features:

+1. (Primary event detection method in Shin et al. eLife 2017): Find spectral events by first retrieving all local maxima in un-normalized TFR using imregionalmax, then selecting suprathreshold peaks within the frequency band of interest.
+This method allows for multiple, overlapping events to occur in a given suprathreshold region and does not guarantee the presence of within-band, suprathreshold activity in any given trial will render an event.
+2. Find spectral events by first thresholding entire normalize TFR (over all frequencies), then finding local maxima.
+Discard those of lesser magnitude in each suprathreshold region, respectively, s.t. only the greatest local maximum in each region survives (when more than one local maxima in a region have the same greatest value, their respective event timing, frequency location, and boundaries at full-width half-max are calculated separately and averaged).
+This method does not allow for overlapping events to occur in a given suprathreshold region and does not guarantee the presence of within-band, suprathreshold activity in any given trial will render an event.
+3. Find spectral events by first thresholding normalized TFR in frequency band of interest, then finding local maxima.
+Discard those of lesser magnitude in each suprathreshold region, respectively, s.t. only the greatest local maximum in each region survives (when more than one local maxima in a region have the same greatest value, their respective event timing, freq. location, and boundaries at full-width half-max are calculated separately and averaged).
+This method does not allow for overlapping events to occur in a given suprathreshold region and ensures the presence of within-band, suprathreshold activity in any given trial will render an event.

 Inputs:
+* `findMethod` - integer value specifying which event-finding method to run.
+Note that the method specifies how much overlap exists between events.
 * `eventBand` - range of frequencies ([Fmin_event Fmax_event]; Hz) over which above-threshold spectral power events are classified.
 * `thrFOM` - factors of median threshold; positive real number used to threshold local maxima and classify events (see Shin et al. eLife 2017 for discussion concerning this value).
-* `tVec` - time vector (s) over which the time-frequency response (TFR) is calcuated.
+* `tVec` - time vector (s) over which the time-frequency response (TFR) is calculated.
-* `fVec` - frequency vector (Hz) over which the time-frequency response (TFR) is calcuated.
+* `fVec` - frequency vector (Hz) over which the time-frequency response (TFR) is calculated.
 * `TFR` - time-frequency response (TFR) (frequency-by-time-trial) for a single subject/session.
 * `classLabels` - numeric or logical 1-row array of trial classification labels; associates each trial of the given subject/session to an experimental condition/outcome/state (e.g., hit or miss, detect or non-detect, attend-to or attend away).

 Outputs:
 * `specEv_struct` - event feature structure with three main sub-structures: TrialSummary (trial-level features), Events (individual event characteristics), and IEI (inter-event intervals from all trials and those associated with only a given class label).

-### spectralevents_find_2
+### spectralevents_ts2tfr
 ```
-specEv_struct = spectralevents_find_2(eventBand,thrFOM,tVec,fVec,TFR,classLabels)
+[TFR,tVec,fVec] = spectralevents_ts2tfr(S,fVec,Fs,width)
 ```
-Algorithm for finding and calculating spectral events on a trial-by-trial basis of of a single subject/session.
-Uses the following method:
-1. Retrieve all suprathreshold local maxima in normalized TFR using imregionalmax
-2. Discard those of lesser magnitude in each suprathreshold region, respectively, s.t. only the greatest local maximum in each region survives (when more than one local maxima in a region have the same greatest value, their respective event timing, freq. location, and boundaries at full-width half-max are calculated separately and averaged)
-3. Of the remaining maxima, pick out maxima within the frequency band of interest
-4. Identify and organize event features
+Calculates the TFR (in spectral power) of a time-series waveform by convolving in the time-domain with a Morlet wavelet.

 Inputs:
-* `eventBand` - range of frequencies ([Fmin_event Fmax_event]; Hz) over which above-threshold spectral power events are classified.
-* `thrFOM` - factors of median threshold; positive real number used to threshold local maxima and classify events (see Shin et al. eLife 2017 for discussion concerning this value).
-* `tVec` - time vector (s) over which the time-frequency response (TFR) is calcuated.
+* `S` - column vector of the time-series signal.
-* `fVec` - frequency vector (Hz) over which the time-frequency response (TFR) is calcuated.
+* `fVec` - frequency vector (Hz) over which the time-frequency response (TFR) is calculated.
-* `TFR` - time-frequency response (TFR) (frequency-by-time-trial) for a single subject/session.
-* `classLabels` - numeric or logical 1-row array of trial classification labels; associates each trial of the given subject/session to an experimental condition/outcome/state (e.g., hit or miss, detect or non-detect, attend-to or attend away).
+* `Fs` - sampling frequency (Hz).
+* `width` - number of cycles in wavelet.

 Outputs:
-* `specEv_struct` - event feature structure with three main sub-structures: TrialSummary (trial-level features), Events (individual event characteristics), and IEI (inter-event intervals from all trials and those associated with only a given class label).
+* `TFR` - frequency-by-time time-frequency response (TFR).
+* `tVec` - time vector (s) over which the time-frequency response (TFR) is calculated.
+* `fVec` - frequency vector (Hz) over which the time-frequency response (TFR) is calculated.

 ### spectralevents_vis (script)
 ```